jparkerweb/semantic-chunking/README.md

 - `text`: String - The chunked text.
 - `embedding`: Array - The embedding vector (if `returnEmbedding` is `true`).
 - `token_length`: Integer - The token length (if `returnTokenLength` is `true`).

-## Semantic Chunking Workflow

-1. **Sentence Splitting**: The input text is split into an array of sentences.
-2. **Embedding Generation**: A vector is created for each sentence using the specified ONNX model.
-3. **Similarity Calculation**: Cosine similarity scores are calculated for each sentence pair.
-4. **Chunk Formation**: Sentences are grouped into chunks based on the similarity threshold and max token size.
-5. **Chunk Rebalancing**: Optionally, similar adjacent chunks are combined into larger ones up to the max token size.
-6. **Output**: The final chunks are returned as an array of objects, each containing the properties described above.

 ## Examples